Why not create the wooden Guillotine computer workspace?

 The actual guts of the computer would be installed onto a tray that slides out from the inside of the table.
 Actually, considering the height of graphics cards and everything, the table would have to be rather thick in order for it to have space to house the guts of a computer, so I’d probably just install it into a drawer-like compartment that slides out from underneath the table.
 This makes it much easier to service than an actual case.

-Speakers would ideally be mounted onto the wooden cabinets that house my monitors.
-Rear monitors, well, I guess they’ll be on stands, or mounted on brackets installed in the ceiling.
+Speakers would ideally be mounted onto the wooden cabinets that house my monitors, though that might not be feasible due to their size and heft.
+In which case, I suppose they’ll be placed on wooden stands like the rear speakers would be.
 What type of wood would I use?
 I’m thinking a very dark walnut, and no shiny lacquer finishes or anything.
 Just nice and smooth, matte.

 And I think that about covers it…someday, I’ll bring this vision of mine into reality.
 Until then, I’ll just be looking at these wooden computer peripherals.